 Producer / Director

-Jeff joined TrojanVision (then TSU-TV) in the spring of 1995 by volunteering and later becoming the Production Assistant.
-With a love and extensive understanding of comptuers and grahical editing.
-He has helped transform the graphical and technical side of the station to what we have today.
-During his senior year at Troy State, Jeff was also directing the Weekend 6 & 10 news for WTVY in Dothan.
-In 1998 he returned full time to Troy University and TrojanVision.
-Today, as the Producer/Director, Jeff is in charge of the production aspects of TrojanVision News as well as other video production needs of the University.
+After getting lost on the way to the library as a Computer Science major, Jeff joined TROY TrojanVision (then TSU-TV) in the spring of 1995 by volunteering and later becoming the Production Assistant.
+With a love and extensive understanding of computers and graphical editing, he has helped transform the graphical and technical side of the station to what we have today.
+During his senior year at Troy State, Jeff was also directing and technical directing the Weekend 6 & 10 news for WTVY in Dothan.
+In 1998 he returned full time to Troy University and TROY TrojanVision.
+In 2001, Jeff graduated from Troy University with his master's degree in Strategic Communication.
+Today, as the Producer/Director, Jeff is in charge of the production aspects of TROY TrojanVision News as well as other video production needs of the University.
+Jeff is also an Adjunct professor teaching Television Studio Techniques and Producing to TROY's junior and senior Broadcast Journalism majors.
 Jeff has won numerous awards including Associated Press: "Best Coverage of a Planned Event", and has helped TROY TrojanVision win numerous awards regionally as well as nationally.

 Television Production Coordinator